rooklift/halite2_rush_theory/README.md

 * Blue will take the same amount of damage as Pink (possibly zero).
 * Blue will take more damage than pink, because one of Blue's ships came within range of two (or three) Pink ships.

+If this theory is applied properly, the result should look [something like this](https://halite.io/play/?game_id=7065074).

 # Practice: Genetic Algorithm

 A smarter person than me might use mathematics to put his ships in the sweet spots.
 However, I chose to use a Genetic Algorithm, which works as follows.
 First, we generate a random "genome" (list of moves) and then do the following: